ntnuiotenergy/OpenEMPIRE/docs/source/user_guide/user_guide.rst

 In addition there are modules containing input and output clients, that can be used to read and alter input data, and read ouput/results data.

 In the repository, the ‘Data handler’-folder contains the Excel workbooks that are used to store and modify input data.
 The workbooks are contained within folders representing instance-versions of EMPIRE, e.g. ‘europe_v50’.
 The ‘test’-folder contains input data for a small test-instance of EMPIRE.
-For more details regarding input data, see Section :numref:`input-data`.
+For more details regarding input data, see :numref:`input-data`.

 Within an instance-version in the ‘Data handler’-folder, there is a folder called ‘ScenarioData’ containing large data sets used to generate stochastic scenarios in EMPIRE.
-If EMPIRE is run with random scenario generation, representative time series are sampled once per scenario and season for each random input parameter.For more details on scenario generation, see `Section 4 <#scenario-generation>`__.
+If EMPIRE is run with random scenario generation, representative time series are sampled once per scenario and season for each random input parameter.
+For more details on scenario generation, see :numref:`scenariogeneration`.

 The EMPIRE Model reads .tab-files, which provide all needed sets and input data.
 For editing and storing the data, excel-files are used.
 There are seven excel-files in total of which six contain indexed input data and one is to provide the indices/sets.
 The excel-files are sorted by the following categories: General data, generation data, country/node data, set/index data, transmission data, and storage data.
 These files contain multiple tables regarding for example investment costs and initial capacity.